ninianne98/CarrotCakeCMS-Core/README.md

 1. Start **Visual Studio**

-1. Open **CarrotCakeMVC.sln** solution in the root of the repository
+1. Open **CarrotCakeCoreMVC.sln** solution in the root of the repository

 	Note: If your file extensions are hidden, you will not see the ".sln" Other SLN files are demo widgets for how to wire in custom code/extensions